Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 **Overview**
 - Get an overview of what machine learning is with the "Fundamentals of AI" to make sure it a good route for you to pursue.
 - Learn programming basics with a great platform: Codecademy.
 - Since you're about to start an epic learning journey, make sure you know how to apply the best techniques to learn efficiently.
 Taking "Learning how to learn" on Coursera is a must!
-The book on which the course is based on, "A Mind for Numbers", and the brilliant "Pragmatic Thinking and Learning" are good complementary options too.
+The book on which the course is based, "A Mind for Numbers", and the brilliant "Pragmatic Thinking and Learning" are good complementary options too.
 For a quick summary of all three resource refer to [this blogpost](https://julienbeaulieu.github.io/2020/05/25/lesser-known-facts-about-learning-how-to-get-better-at-studying/).

 ### Core Data Science

-This is where you'll improve your coding abilities, math understanding and start working on real data science problems.
-In this respect, I highly recommend taking what I consider is the best data science boot camp out there: [Le Wagon](https://www.lewagon.com/data-science-course/full-time).
-With a heavy emphasis on practical exercises and a final project in which you get to deploy your own machine learning model, this highly intensive boot camp will give you a big picture data science end to end: just enough theory, data wrangling, data viz, programming inside an IDE, Git, machine learning, deep learning, data engineering.
+This is where you'll improve your coding abilities, mathematical understanding and start working on real data science problems.
+In this respect, I recommend taking what I consider is the best data science boot camp out there: [Le Wagon](https://www.lewagon.com/data-science-course/full-time).
+With a heavy emphasis on practical exercises and a final project in which you get to deploy your own machine learning model, this intensive boot camp will give you the big picture on data science end to end: math theory, data wrangling, data vizualization, programming inside an IDE, Git, machine learning, deep learning, and data engineering.

-Once you understand and have worked on the most important parts of data science, you'll have a better idea of what you like, what your strengths and weaknesses are, and where to head next.
-This is also an opportunity to build your network.
+Once you understand and have worked on the most important aspects of data science, you'll have a better idea of what you enjoy, what your strengths and weaknesses are, and where to head next.
+This is also an opportunity to build your new professional network.

-Next, check out Fastai's Introduction to Machine Learning for Coders. **I recommend only watching the first 6 lectures which emphasizes tree-based models**.
-This is because the rest of the videos focus on deep learning which is better covered in their more recent course, listed below.
+Next, check out Fastai's Introduction to Machine Learning for Coders. **I recommend only watching the first 6 lectures which focus on tree-based models**.
+The rest of the videos focus on deep learning which is better covered in their more recent course, below.
 Although this content is 3 years old, don't let that discourage you from watching it: it is taught by one of the the most respected data scientist in the world - Jeremy Howard - and is full of gems.

-Complement your learning with Andriy Burkov's famous The Hundred-Page Machine Learning Book to make sure you learn from another perspective, and solidify your understanding in machine learning.
+Pair the above with Andriy Burkov's famous The Hundred-Page Machine Learning Book to learn from another perspective, and solidify your understanding of concepts covered so far.

 **Topics covered**:
 `Data wrangling`